petig1-prog/challenge/README.md

 A: Yes, classical finance assumes a diffusive model for price change, which does not produce q-variance.
 Standard formulas such as Black-Scholes or the formula used to calculate VIX will therefore not work as expected.

+Q: How does q-variance vary over different time periods, or from stock to stock?

+A: In theory the curve should be time-invariant, though in practice there is a small degree of variation, see [Figure 2](Figure_2.png).
+The results for individual stocks are of course noisier and have a different minimum volatility as shown in [Figure 3](Figure_3.png), but taking the average variance over a number of stocks smooths out this noise.
+You can experiment further using the [Qvar Shiny app](https://david-systemsforecasting.shinyapps.io/qvar/).

 Q: Is q-variance related to the implied volatility smile?

 A: Yes, however it is not the same thing because q-variance applies to realized volatility.
 But if you want to model implied volatility, a first step is to understand realized volatility.